 - Live Powerful Pro Baseball, Japanese baseball game series, especially the handheld versions, have a brown cute puppy appear almost in every menus, even in some story modes.

 - In Luigi's Mansion: Dark Moon, there's a cute ghost puppy known as Polterpup.
 Even though it causes a lot of problems for the player, it's only trying to play.
-At the end of the game, Luigi has apparantly adopted it.
+At the end of the game, once the Dark Moon is restored, it seems regretful for its actions, and Luigi apparently adopts it.

 - Nintendogs is Precious Puppies: The Game.